-MOVES can also model electric vehicles.
-While electric vehicles are associated with upstream and life-cycle emissions not modelled by MOVES, and with energy consumption1 and brake and tire wear emissions82 as described in other MOVES reports, they do not generate direct exhaust emissions of HC, CO, NO_x or PM, and thus these emissions are modelled as zero in MOVES.
+Starting with MOVES3.R1, electric vehicles are included in MOVES default vehicle populations.
+While electric vehicles are associated with upstream and life-cycle emissions that are not modelled by MOVES, and with energy consumption1 and brake and tire wear emissions86 described in other MOVES reports, they do not generate direct exhaust emissions.
+Thus, emissions of THC, CO, NO_x, NH3 and exhaust PM are modelled as "zero" in MOVES.

-Note, EPA is aware that manufacturers can include electric vehicles and hybrid electric vehicles in their computation of average emissions for compliance with Tier 3 standards.
+EPA is aware that manufacturers can include electric vehicles and hybrid electric vehicles in their computation of average emissions for compliance with Tier 3 standards.
 Thus, if a manufacturer sells a large number of zero or low-emitting vehicles, the manufacturer would be allowed to increase the average emissions of other vehicles.

-In the case of hybrid vehicles, MOVES accounts for this by not modelling hybrids explicitly-instead, their emissions are combined with all other fleet average vehicles.
+In the case of hybrid vehicles, MOVES accounts for this by not modelling hybrids explicitly--instead, their emissions are combined with all other vehicles in fleet averages.